fernandocamargo/recorder/README.md

 2. **Recompose at Its Peak**: [Recompose](https://github.com/acdlite/recompose) was the industry-standard solution for functional component composition.
 The library's creator, Andrew Clark, had already joined the React core team and would later create Hooks to solve the same problems that Recompose addressed.

+> [!IMPORTANT]
+> **Recompose: The Grandfather of Modern React**
+>
+> [Andrew Clark](https://github.com/acdlite) ([@acdlite](https://twitter.com/acdlite)) created Recompose in 2015 to bring functional programming patterns to React.
+After joining the React core team at Facebook, he became one of the principal architects behind **React Hooks**, which were announced in October 2018 and released in February 2019.
+>
+> **Hooks directly evolved from Recompose's patterns**:
+> - `withStateHandlers` → `useState` + `useReducer`
+> - `withProps` → `useMemo`
+> - `lifecycle` → `useEffect`
+> - `compose` → Custom Hooks composition
+>
+> In his own words from the [Hooks RFC](https://github.com/reactjs/rfcs/pull/68#issuecomment-439314884):
+>
+> _"Hooks solve all the problems I attempted to address with Recompose three years ago, and more on top of that."_ — Andrew Clark
+>
+> This project represents **the state-of-the-art functional React patterns of 2018**, built with the very library that inspired React's future direction.
+Understanding this codebase provides insight into the evolutionary path from HOCs to Hooks.
+>
+> **Further Reading**:
+> - [Introducing Hooks - React Conf 2018](https://www.youtube.com/watch?v=dpw9EHDh2bM) - Dan Abramov & Ryan Florence
+> - [React Hooks RFC Discussion](https://github.com/reactjs/rfcs/pull/68) - Original proposal with Andrew Clark's comments
+> - [Recompose Sunset Announcement](https://github.com/acdlite/recompose/commit/7867de653abbb57a49934e52622a60b433bda918) - Andrew Clark recommending Hooks migration
+> - [The History of React Hooks](https://www.youtube.com/watch?v=V-QO-KO90iQ) - Deep dive into the evolution

 3. **Functional Components Pattern**: While class components dominated stateful logic, this project demonstrates the advanced functional programming approach that was emerging as best practice for those seeking cleaner, more composable code.

 4. **HOC Composition**: Higher-Order Components (HOCs) were the recommended pattern for reusing component logic.
 This project exemplifies the sophisticated use of HOC composition through Recompose.